EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Step up your EMI by 5–10% each year

 Request your bank to increase EMI annually as your salary grows.
-On a ₹30L home loan at 9% for 20 years, stepping up EMI by 10% each year reduces effective tenure to 11–12 years — saving nearly ₹15–18 lakh in interest with minimal lifestyle impact.
+On a ₹30L home loan at 9% for 20 years, stepping up EMI by 10% each year reduces effective tenure to 11–12 years — saving nearly ₹15–18 lakh in total finance charge with minimal lifestyle impact.

 4

-If your current home loan rate is significantly higher than the market rate (difference of 0.5%+), a balance transfer to a cheaper lender can make sense — especially if you still have 10+ years remaining.
+If your current home loan rate is significantly higher than the market rate (difference of 0.5%+), a balance transfer to a cheaper lender — bank, HFC, or NBFC — can make sense, especially if you still have 10+ years remaining.
 Account for the processing fee at the new lender when calculating net savings.

 What is EMI and how is it calculated?+